 Is remote access available for the CIMA Certification Exam Prep Workshop?

-Yes, the April 2021 workshop will be conducted virtually with live online instruction.
-When future workshops resume in-person, accommodations can be made for virtual access if candidates are unable to travel due to the pandemic.
+Yes, the August 2021 workshop will be conducted virtually with live online instruction, and the December 2021 workshop will be held in person.
+When future workshops resume in-person, accommodations can be made for asynchronous virtual access if candidates are unable to travel due to the pandemic.

 I was very impressed with the Chicago Booth CIMA Education program.
 I found the material to be very relevant and helpful.
 I thoroughly enjoyed all the video lectures, and all the professors did a fantastic job explaining very complex topics in a short time frame, breaking it down to the most important concepts in easy to digest segments.